arkona-technologies/telemetry-template/.readme/arista.md

     /bin/cp /persist/secure/telegraf /etc/default/telegraf
     echo "Finished rc.eos" >> /mnt/flash/rc.eos.log
     ```
+1. Delete `>> /var/log/agents/Telegraf 2>&1` from the "ExecStart" line in the service file to prevent telegraf logging to the disk
+1. `[sudo] systemctl daemon-reload`
 1. Enable telegraf with `[sudo] systemctl enable telegraf`
 1. Reboot switch to see if made configs are persistent.
 If not, check [these steps](./arista_telemetry_troubleshoot.md).